Ztry8/Termlib/README.md

 #### Functions

 ##### Callbacks:
-`init_game()` used to start your game.
-It helps you create levels or do anything else you need.
 `input_game(SDL_Scancode key)` used for processing player's input, see [SDL_Scancode](https://wiki.libsdl.org/SDL2/SDL_Scancode)
 `update_game(renderer*)` used for processing graphics and is called every frame.
 `shutdown_game()` used for free up resources in your game.